DownHomeDigital Home subwoofers Best Small Subwoofer For Music and Home Theater

 The Jamo S 810 SUB subwoofer embeds a class D amplification whose high efficiency compensates for the power that may seem modest.
 Admittedly, it only displays 75 watts on paper (150 peak watts), but with proof of the facts, they are very real and well used.
 The 10 inches Polyfibre diaphragm speaker, which benefits from a bass reflex load volume with a ground-oriented vent, is therefore supplied very efficiently.
 Listening to these results in a dynamic and powerful bass (110 dB sound pressure), which is easily deployed in a listening room of 250 ft or more.

-Jamo S 810 SUB photo
+Jamo S 810 SUB features and specs

 The frequency range covered by the Jamo S 810 SUB subwoofer ranges from 36Hz to 180Hz, the cutoff frequency being continuously adjustable from 40 to 160 Hz.
 A volume potentiometer is also present.
 The connection to the amplifier is made only at a low level, materialized by a Line/LFE input (RCA x2).
 The power switch has an auto position to trigger the subwoofer when an audio signal is received, with auto standby occurring after a few minutes without receiving a signal.